 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 I also earn from qualifying purchases through additional affiliate programs.
 Please read my full disclosure here.

 Put down that store-bought vegan ricotta cheese and make your own at home instead in just 5 minutes!
 No soaking required!
 This creamy almond ricotta is great for using on pizza, as a cracker spread or to make vegan ricotta toast.
-It’s also perfect for dolloping on our easy vegan pasta with ricotta or using in our vegan lasagna or vegan baked ziti.
+It's also perfect for dolloping on our easy vegan pasta or using in our vegan lentil lasagna, vegan vegetable lasagna or vegan baked ziti.

 ♫Almond cheese is made of these...